henry32144/mlnd-capstone/capstone_proposal.md

 ### Evaluation Metrics

-I supposed to use RMSE as the evaluation metrice, RMSE(root-mean-square error) is a popular evaluation metric used in regression problem.
+I supposed to use RMSE as the evaluation metric, RMSE(root-mean-square error) is a popular evaluation metric used in regression problem.
 RMSE is the square root of the average of squared errors, the formula is:

 <img src="http://latex.codecogs.com/gif.latex?\sqrt{\frac{\sum_{i=1}^{n}&space;(Predicted&space;-&space;Actual)^{2}}{N}}" title="\sqrt{\frac{\sum_{i=1}^{n} (Predicted - Actual)^{2}}{N}}" />

-And the lower RMSE value represent the predicted value has less error, which means the value predicted by the model is accuracy, so when we apply this evaluation metric to both our solution model and benchmark model, we choose the one have lower RMSE value and say that one is better.
+And the lower RMSE value represent the predicted value has less error, which means the value predicted by the model is accuracy, so when we apply this evaluation metric to both our solution model and benchmark model, we choose the one has lower RMSE value and say that one is better.

 ### Project Design

-In my opinion, this project can be seperated into three parts.
+In my opinion, this project can be separated into three parts.
 Data, Model and User Interface.

 **Data part**

 The data fetch from Yahoo Finance has seven columns, **Date, Open, High, Low, Close, Adjusted Close and Volume**, as mentioned above, we choosed Adjust Close as our target value, so we would not use Close.
-We want to forecast it by input **Open , High, Low, Volume, Moving Average and Bollinger Bands**, there are some different time series in **Moving Average** like 5days, 20days ...etc, I supposed to use 5days and 10days because I think that there are too many factorsto affect the stock price, so the technical analysis is hard to have accuracy result in predicting the price in far future.
+We want to forecast it by input **Open, High, Low, Volume, Moving Average and Bollinger Bands**, there are some different time series in **Moving Average** like 5days, 20days ...etc., I supposed to use 5days and 10days because I think that there are too many factorsto affect the stock price, so the technical analysis is hard to have accuracy result in predicting the price in far future.
 And below are formulas of Moving Average and Bollinger Bands.

 <img src="http://latex.codecogs.com/gif.latex?\frac{\sum_{i&space;=&space;1}^{n}&space;pi}{n}" title="\frac{\sum_{i = 1}^{n} pi}{n}" />